offchan42/Unity3D-Python-Communication/README.md

 ## Troubleshooting

-* While running both servers and clients, I kill the server process, and they don't work anymore.
+* While both server and client are running and communicating fine, I kill the server process, restart the server, then both server and client seem to not be communicating anymore.
+Why don't they continue communicating?
 Is this a bug?

   No, this is the expected behavior of ZeroMQ because of the simplicity of the code.
 It's mentioned in the guide [here](http://zguide.zeromq.org/page:all#Ask-and-Ye-Shall-Receive).
 If you want to make the code better, which is not